Warning – possible spoilers! (Tiny ones, though, and I’ll try to avoid even those; I swear I’ll give my best not to ruin it for you… :-))

 However, the explanations we did get were beautiful.
 And the whole story had a melodic flow to it that kept me interested even through the weaker parts.

-In the end, I just want to mention I listened The Bookbinder’s Daughter as an audiobook.
+I listened The Bookbinder’s Daughter as an audiobook.
 And I really think that’s the best way to consume this particular story.
 The narrator, Charlie Norfolk, did a great job.
 I am convinced I wouldn’t enjoy the book near as much as I did if I read it physically.